Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Analysis of the NHANES data

-After defining the goodness of fit statistic, we first fit a covariance regression model with the mean model as in Equation (\ref{eqn:mean_final}) and a rank 1 covariance model with main effects of the four predictors.
-We examine the posterior predictive distributions and find that it shows general lack of fit.
-Then we increase the rank of the covariance model to 2 and fit a model with the mean model as in Equation (\ref{eqn:mean_final}) and a rank 2 covariance model with main effects of the four predictors.
-We plot the distribution of the generated statistics together with the observed ones in Figure \ref{fig:m1r2}.
-From the plots we can see that three out of the six two-way groups are represented well.
-Moreover, we find that the three groups that show lack of fit contain gender and/or race.
-Therefore, we add the interaction term between gender and race to the rank 2 covariance model and present the goodness of fit diagnostics in Figure \ref{fig:m1r2t1}.
-We can see that the new model generally improves the goodness of fit from the rank 2 model with only main effects and appropriately captures the heterogeneity in most of the 2-way cross-classified groups.
-From our point of view, this is a relatively parsimonious model without obvious lack of fit.
-Therefore, we will use this model as our final model, which is restated as follows:
+Following the outline in Section \ref{sec:selection}, we first assume a constant covariance model and use AIC (\cite{aic73}) to select the set of predictors for the mean model.
+The best mean model under AIC includes the main effects of gender, age, race/ethnicity, and education, as well as four two-way interactions: gender and age, gender and race/ethnicity, gender and education, and age and race/ethnicity, with a total of 36 parameters.
+We then fix the mean model and select the explanatory variables in the covariance model.
+We first fit a rank-1 covariance regression model with main effects of the four predictors.
+We examine goodness of fit of this model and find that the observed values of the test statistics lie in the tails of the posterior predictive distributions for all groups.
+We then fit a rank-2 model with main effects of the four predictors.
+We plot the posterior predictive distributions of the test statistics in Figure \ref{fig:m1r2}.
+Three of the six subpopulations (gender and age, age and education, and race/ethnicity and education) are well represented by the model.
+The remaining three subpopulations, which show lack of fit, all involve gender and/or race/ethnicity.
+Therefore, we add the interaction between gender and race/ethnicity to the rank-2 covariance model and present the goodness-of-fit diagnostics in Figure \ref{fig:m1r2t1}.
+The new model generally improves the goodness of fit from the rank-2 main-effects model, and it appropriately captures the heterogeneity in most of the 2-variable subpopulations.
+This relatively parsimonious model has no obvious lack of fit.
+We have also compared this model with adding other interaction terms and with a rank-3 model.
+None of those alternatives outperform this one.
+Therefore, our final model as stated in Equation (\ref{eqn:cov2}) and (\ref{eqn:nre}) includes the following terms in the mean and covariance structure: